RawabyRahal/Random-User-Page-Generator/README.md

    cd Random-User-Page-Generator

 3. Open the HTML file:
-   Navigate to the public folder.
+   navigate to the public folder.
    Open the index.html file in your preferred web browser.